magoo/risk-measurement/content/en/docs/estimation/calibration/index.md

 [Brier Score](https://en.wikipedia.org/wiki/Brier_score) to record accuracy over time.
 This is simply calculated as the \"Squared Error\".

-The Good Judgement Open has an [accessible definition](https://www.gjopen.com/faq) of the Brier Score: :
+The Good Judgment Open has an [accessible definition](https://www.gjopen.com/faq) of the Brier Score: :

 ``` none